 The long trek to the village of Jungutan, East Bali, the site of the Karangasem World Cultural Village Festival was well worth it.

-I met Miliwanga Wurrben, an Australian aboriginal elder and healer, in a most unlikely place.
-We came across each other in the remote village of Jungutan in Karangasem, East Bali under the shadow of Mt Agung.
+I met Miliwanga Wurrben, an Australian Aboriginal elder and healer, in a most unlikely place.
+We met in the remote village of Jungutan in Karangasem, East Bali, under the shadow of Mt.
+Agung.
 I had travelled from Candi Dasa on the coast to get to the village, with only a worn flyer from a local café to guide me.
-I followed narrowing roads for around thirty minutes which took me through a series of traditional villages and a small bamboo grove, passing many ancient temples on the way.
+I followed narrow roads for around thirty minutes, which took me through a series of traditional villages and a small bamboo grove, passing many ancient temples on the way.
 Mili was sitting surrounded by traditional mats woven from sand palm leaves.
-“This mat has been dyed with earthy pigments,” she said, pointing to one which lay directly in front of her.
+“This mat has been dyed with earthy pigments,” she said, pointing to one that lay directly in front of her.
 “We use natural bush dyes to get the colour.
 And here, take a look at this woven dilly bag.”
 Passing the bag to me, Mili went on to explain, “You can see our work is a little different from our neighbours’ over there, the Baduy.
-All these mats and baskets I have brought from Australia are made by my people from Arnhem Land in the far north of Australia.
+My people make these mats and baskets from Arnhem Land in the far north of Australia.
 I am from the Rembarrnga Tribe, and my clan is called Mirratja.”

 The people from Arnhem Land and Indonesia have indeed had neighbourly relations for a long time.
-There is evidence of trading between indigenous Australians and indigenous Makassans since the 1600’s.
-In fact, many words in Yolngu-Matha languages spoken in Central, North-West and North East Arnhem Land originate from the Macassan language.
-Next to Mili were a pile of green leaves, which came from the ironwood tree and are considered sacred.
-They had been brought from Australia especially to be used for a smoking ceremony during the Karangasem World Cultural Village Festival.
-Beside the aboriginal display, a collection of Dayak rattan baskets from the forests of Kalimantan lay spread across a table, along with a range of colourful Dayak beads and hand-woven textiles.
+There is evidence of trade between indigenous Australians and indigenous Makassans dating back to the 1600s.
+In fact, many words in the Yolngu-Matha languages spoken in Central, Northwest, and Northeast Arnhem Land originate from the Macassan language.
+Next to Mili was a pile of green leaves, which came from the ironwood tree and are considered sacred.
+They had been brought from Australia mainly to be used for a smoking ceremony during the Karangasem World Cultural Village Festival.
+Besides the aboriginal display, a collection of Dayak rattan baskets from the forests of Kalimantan lay spread across a table, along with a range of colourful Dayak beads and hand-woven textiles.

 Indigineous groups showcasing traditional art performance.

 Picking up a bottle of Baduy palm sugar, the young man said, “If you would like to buy this, you can, but you cannot buy all these bottles.
-We never allow a person to buy all our supply, even at home when we are selling from our street vendor carts.
-We consider it greedy if you buy too many because others must have a chance to buy too.
+We never allow a person to buy all our supplies, even at home, when we are selling from our street vendor carts.
+We consider it greedy if you buy too many, because others should also have a chance to buy.
 This is what we believe.”

-Indeed, it is festivals like this that bring people together.
-Meeting several indigenous cultures highlights their richness, and allows us to see firsthand how Indonesia is home to some of the world’s oldest living cultures.
+Indeed, festivals like this are what bring people together.
+Meeting several indigenous cultures highlights their richness and allows us to see firsthand how Indonesia is home to some of the world’s oldest living cultures.
 Wonderful connections are made at such events.
-I even made friends with a Mentawai man and enjoyed a long conversation, even though we did not share a word in common.
-Somehow with expressions and gestures, we made jokes and were able to laugh together and get along just fine.
+I even made friends with a Mentawai man and enjoyed a long conversation, despite not having a single thing in common.
+Somehow, with expressions and gestures, we managed to make jokes and laugh together, getting along just fine.

-As the sun was setting behind Mt Agung, the arena around the stage started to fill with locals from the surrounding villages.
+As the sun set behind Mt.
+Agung, the arena around the stage began to fill with locals from the surrounding villages.
 Dignitaries and government representatives from Karangasem addressed the crowd.
-They all highlighted their respect for diversity and for the indigenous cultural values represented by the 16 indigenous artists from overseas and the 20 indigenous artists from Indonesia who were taking part in the event.
-As a special honour, the aboriginal Rembarrnga Elder, Miliwanga Wurrben, and Larrakia woman, medicine artist Nadine Birrimi-Lungga Lee, had been invited to perform their sacred smoking ceremony to open the event.
+They all highlighted their respect for diversity and the indigenous cultural values represented by the 16 indigenous artists from overseas and the 20 indigenous artists from Indonesia who participated in the event.
+As a special honour, the Aboriginal Rembarrnga Elder, Miliwanga Wurrben, and Larrakia woman, medicine artist Nadine Birrimi-Lungga Lee, had been invited to perform their sacred smoking ceremony to open the event.
 This ancient ritual is performed by every clan and tribal group across Australia to this day.
-It involves smoking ironwood tree leaves in a fire.
+It involves smoking the leaves of the ironwood tree over a fire.
 Even though they remain green, they still produce smoke.
 The purpose of the ceremony is to cleanse and unify those who have gathered.

 Archery performance from ancient Balinese tradition.

 Exploring east Bali and heading up into the hills towards the heart of Karangasem was an adventure in itself.
-Bali is full of surprises and the beauty of extraordinarily experiences like this can often be found, as your explore some of the lesser known regions on the island.
+Bali is full of surprises and the beauty of extraordinary experiences like this can often be found, as you explore some of the lesser known regions on the island.

 Art performance at Karangasem World Cultural Village Festival.